Milwaukee hip-hop

-Milwaukee hip-hop is a subgenre of Midwestern hip-hop that specific to the state of Wisconsin, and its largest urban center, Milwaukee in particular.
+Milwaukee hip-hop is a subgenre of Midwestern hip-hop that specific to Wisconsin, and its largest urban center, Milwaukee in particular.
 The genre is said to have came to prevalence in the hip hop community in the early 1990s, with the alternative-rap group Arrested Development's (although mostly Atlanta-based, their lead, Speech, is a Wisconsin native) success at the 35th Annual Grammy Awards, including the Best New Artist Award.
 Another notable event would be the release of Milwaukee native Coo Coo Cal's #1 Billboard Hot Single "My Projects" in 2001.
-Milwaukee hip hop made a resurgence in the 2010's and can be considered to belong to the larger Midwestern hip-hop and drill scenes.
+Milwaukee hip hop made a resurgence in the 2010s and can be considered to belong to the larger Midwestern hip-hop and drill scenes.

 In contrast with the larger Midwest hip-hop genre and the neighboring Michigan and Detroit rap scene, Milwaukee hip-hop is much smaller and reclusive.
 Sonically, it is evocative and of the drill and trap genres.
 In its recent innovations, including its presence on TikTok, and standout artist Certified Trapper, Milwaukee hip-hop has adopted a more brash and humorous style.

 Overview and history

 The state of Wisconsin isn't often associated with the hip-hop genre of music.
-However, the Midwestern state has quietly cultivated its own unique hip-hop scene.
+However, the Midwestern state has cultivated its own hip-hop scene.
 While not as prominent as cities like New York or even neighboring scenes such as Chicago or Detroit, Wisconsin has produced talented artists who contribute to the genre's diversity and creativity.
 The current scene is focused around the city of Milwaukee.
 One of the most prominent characteristics of Milwaukee's current scene is the use of "low-end type" beats that feature heavy kicks, deep basslines, and 808s.
 Producers in the scene tend to incorporate chopped samples or original synth chords to complete their beats.
 Some examples of this style are Certified Trapper's "Each Smack" track or J.P.s "Party Mix" track.
 Another major characteristic of the current scene is the use of rather eccentric music videos that are paired with the tracks.